pratikjadhav2726/Unified-MCP-Tool-Graph/README.md

 This prevents LLMs from blindly scanning a massive tool library and instead gives them just what they need to complete the job — nothing more, nothing less.

+It spins up requested MCP Servers on demand and disable them when not needed.

 ---

 ## 🧱 Core Objectives